Azure/batch-shipyard/docs/85-batch-shipyard-ssh-docker-tunnel.md

 ## Interactive SSH
-By adding an SSH user to the pool (which can be automatically done for you via the `ssh` block in the pool config upon pool creation or through the `pool asu` command), you can interactively log in to compute nodes in the pool and execute any command on the remote machine, including Docker commands via `sudo`.
+By adding an SSH user to the pool (which can be automatically done for you via the `ssh` block in the pool config upon pool creation or through the `pool user add` command), you can interactively log in to compute nodes in the pool and execute any command on the remote machine, including Docker commands via `sudo`.

-You can utilize the `pool ssh` command to automatically connect to any compute node in the pool without having to manually resort to `pool grls` and issuing the `ssh` command with the appropriate parameters.
+You can utilize the `pool ssh` command to automatically connect to any compute node in the pool without having to manually resort to `pool nodes grls` and issuing the `ssh` command with the appropriate parameters.
 If you have the SSH private key in the default location or as specified in the `generated_file_export_path`, then an interactive SSH session will be